n8willis/opentype-shaping-documents/opentype-shaping-vedic-extensions.md

 **Svarita** is the term for a falling or mixed tone on a vowel.

-**Anusvara** is the term for a nasalization sound that preceds a consonant.
+**Anusvara** is the term for a nasalization sound that precedes a consonant.

 **Visarga** is the term for a soft breathing sound that precedes a vowel.